Queen departs Buckingham Palace for Christmas

 The royal couple abruptly canceled plans to travel to their country home, Sandringham House in Norfolk, on Wednesday.

-The Queen, 90, and her husband, who is 95, had been due to catch a morning train from London King's Cross to King's Lynn for their traditional Christmas holiday, but failed to turn up.
+The Queen, 90, and her husband, 95, had been due to catch a morning train from London King's Cross to King's Lynn for their traditional Christmas holiday, but failed to turn up.

 Buckingham Palace later issued a statement saying the royal couple had "heavy colds" and decided it would be best to postpone their trip.